 If you know of information that has changed, or if you have suggestions or questions, please contact email@example.com Thank you for your help!!

 Dan Pfaff is a Family Independence Manager, currently with the Pathways to Potential Program that puts DHS workers in the schools.
 Dan is a 37 year employee of the Department of Human Services.
 He was awarded the FIA Employee Recognition Award by Director Doug Howard in August, 2002.
 He has served on the HSCB Interagency Communication Workgroup, the Metropolitan Detroit Refugee Task Force, the Macomb Regional Interagency Coordinating Committee, the United Way Housing Workgroup, and for six years was chairperson of the Accessing Mainstream Resources Subcommittee for the Macomb Homeless Coalition.
 His committee, together with the whole Coalition, planned and implemented the Community Connection Day in January, 2007,which won an award from the National Association of Counties.
 He is currently Co-Executive Vice President of the Inter Agency Council and a member of the Advisory Board at Crossroads Clubhouse.
+He was co-coordinator of The Warming Center week for the homeless at St. Edmund/St. Faustina Church for the past 9 years.
 He received the Community Spirit Award from Disbility Network of Oakland and Macomb in August, 2010.
-He was awarded the Barbara Bauman Homeless Advocate Award by the Macomb Homeless Coalition in November, 2010 He created and maintains a resource website, http://macombresources.info and moderates an email group for human services professionals and caring individuals in Macomb County.
+He was awarded the Barbara Bauman Homeless Advocate Award by the Macomb Homeless Coalition in November, 2010.
+He created and maintains a resource website, http://macombresources.info and moderates an email group for human services professionals and caring individuals in Macomb County.